 Maybe the no breathing diet will be the next big thing… Don’t want to get too much of that horrible oxygen and nitrogen.

 SO WHERE SHOULD YOU GET H20 FROM?

 Carry on drinking water.
 Out the tap, from a bottle, from a Well (if you live in the 1600s).

 Should you only drink water?
 No. Tea, coffee, sodas, sports drinks, squash and juice can also hydrate you.
 As mentioned above, fruit and veg do contain some water too, but don’t eat 24 Apples just to stay hydrated.

 If you REALLY want to optimise your hydration; Milk has actually been found to be more hydrating than water https://www.ncbi.nlm.nih.gov/pubmed/26702122

 No, that’s not an invitation to do a milk fast; although that would probably be infinitely healthier than a ‘dry’ fast.

 I don’t know.

-It depends on your age, gender, muscle mass, activity levels, the temperature on any given day, and loads of other shit,
+It depends on your age, gender, muscle mass, activity levels, the temperature on any given day, and loads of other stuff.

 There’s no point in giving a blanket recommendation.
 Drink when you’re thirsty.